EvanForsythe/BB485/week08.md

 ## Quantifying expression

 In order to quantify expression levels, we will need to count reads in a unit that is comparable across samples, genes, and experiments.
 One method for doing this is to use Reads per Kilobase per Million mapped reads (RPKM).

-RPKM is comaparable accross samples, genes, and experiments because:
+RPKM is comparable accross samples, genes, and experiments because:
 - It normalizes by gene length (per kilobase of gene length)
 - It normalizes by sequencing depth of the RNA seq experiment (per million reads)